DavidMercier/NIMS/doc/python_abaqus.rst

 Outlooks
 ###############################

-More recently in 2022, evaluation of thin film material properties a performed using FEM analysis coupled with artificial neural network (ANN) method [#Han_2022]_.
+More recently in 2022, evaluation of thin film material properties are performed using FEM analysis coupled with artificial neural network (ANN) method [#Han_2022]_.

 References
 ############